Physical properties of a generalized model of multilayer adsorption of dimers: Results and discussion

 For completeness, Table \ref{table:3} brings a comparison between the exponent \(\gamma_0\) and the value of the difference \(D_f-D_w\) for the values of \(p_0\) shown in the Table \ref{table:2}.

-It is very interesting that, according to the results, the eq. (\ref{eq:Rscaling}) is valid only for \(p_0\) close to $1$ exactly where the \(D_f\) values are close to the values obtained for the case of classical percolation (see Table \ref{table:2}).
+It is very interesting that, according to the obtained results, the Eq.\ (\ref{eq:Rscaling}) which is deduced from the Einstein relation, is valid only for \(p_0\) close to $1$ exactly where the \(D_f\) values are close to the values obtained for the case of classical percolation (see Table \ref{table:2}).
 At this point, it is important to mention that there are no works in the literature where the transport properties are studied in the way it was done in this work, so it is difficult to compare with results obtained by other authors.